CloudProvisioning/jkcp-kubernetes/readme.md

 	# check it
 	npm run serve

     	# go to http://localhost:8080 and make sure it works and then disable by ctrl+c in console
-	# go to src/services/data-service.js and change serverUrl variable to 'http://<your-cluster-ip>:31651'
 	# build frontend project
 	npm run build